linode/docs/docs/products/storage/block-storage/_shortguides/configuring-and-mounting-a-volume-shortguide/index.md

 show_on_rss_feed: false
 ---

 Once a Block Storage Volume has been attached to a Linode, you'll need to perform a few steps before you can start using it.
 These steps include creating a file system (if you're configuring a new Volume) and mounting the Volume to your Linode's system.
 To make configuration easier, all the necessary commands can be viewed directly in the Cloud Manager.

-1. Login to the [Cloud Manager](https://cloud.linode.com/linodes) and click on the **Volumes** link in the sidebar.
+1. Log in to the [Cloud Manager](https://cloud.linode.com/linodes) and click on the **Volumes** link in the sidebar.

-1. Locate the desired Volume within the list, click the **more options ellipsis** drop down menu, and select **Show Config**.
+1. Locate the desired Volume within the list and click the **Show Config** link, which may appear within the **more options ellipsis** dropdown menu.

 1. The **Volume Configuration** panel will appear containing the commands needed to fully configure the Volume with your Linode.

 1. Login to your Linode using [SSH](/docs/guides/connect-to-server-over-ssh/) or [Lish](/docs/guides/using-the-linode-shell-lish/).

-1. Enter each command that's shown in the **Volume Configuration** panel as needed.
-The configuration steps are also listed here:
+1. Enter each command that's shown in the **Volume Configuration** panel. modifying them if needed.
+These configuration steps are also listed below:

     1. Create an ext4 file system by running the following command, where `FILE_SYSTEM_PATH` is your Volume's file system path: